DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Imitation Learning

+Hand motion retargeting provides temporal-consistent translation from human hand poses to robot joint angles $\{q_t\}_{t=0}^{T}$ in different time steps.
+But the action, i.e. joint torque or control command, is unknown.
+In robotics, the joint torque $\tau$ can be computed via robot inverse dynamics function $\tau=f_{inv}(q, q', q'')$.
+To use this function, we first fit the sequence of joint angles into a continuous joint trajectory function $\mathbf{q}(t)$.
+Then, the first and second order derivative $\mathbf{q}'(t)$ and $\mathbf{q}''(t)$ can be used to compute the torque $\tau(t) = f_{inv}(q(t), q'(t), q''(t))$.

+\textbf{One important property of $\mathbf{q}(t)$ is:} The absolute value of third-order derivative $\mathbf{q}'''(t)$, which also refers as jerk, should be as small as possible.
+We call it minimum-jerk requirement.
+The reason is two-fold: (i) First, physiological study~\cite{flash1985coordination} shows that the motion of human hand is a minimum jerk trajectory, where the lowest effort is required during the movement.
+This requirement will resemble the behavior of human, which in turn leads to more natural robot motion. (ii) Second, minimizing jerk can ensure low joint position errors for motors~\cite{kyriakopoulos1988minimum} and limit excessive wear on the physical robot~\cite{craig2009introduction}.
+Thus we also expect the fitted trajectory function $\{q_t\}_{t=0}^{T}$ to be minimum-jerk.
+In implementation, we use the model proposed in \cite{todorov1998smoothness} to achieve this.

+\textbf{Time Alignment.} The recorded video is with around $30Hz$ frequency and the simulation runs at $120 Hz$.
+We need to align the demonstrations with the simulated environment before we apply for training.
+We sample the continuous function $\mathbf{q}(t)$ with simulation frequency and compute the corresponding action.

-\subsection{Imitation Learning}
+\section{Imitation Learning}

-We perform imitation learning using the demonstrations generated from our computer vision system.
-Instead of using behavior cloning, we adopt imitation learning algorithms which incorporate the demonstrations into RL.
-In this section, we will first introduce the RL background, and then the imitation learning methods using state-action demonstrations~\cite{ho2016generative,rajeswaran2017learning} and state-only demonstrations~\cite{radosavovic2020state}. \paragraph{Reinforcement Learning background.} We consider the standard Markov Decision Process (MDP) \cite{sutton1998introduction}.
-It is represented by a tuple $\langle S,\mathcal{A},\mathcal{P}, \mathcal{R},\gamma\rangle$, where $S$ and $A$ are state and action space, $\mathcal{P}(s_{t+1}\vert s_t,a_t)$ is the transition density of state $s_{t+1}$ at step $t+1$ given action $a_t$ made under state $s_t$, $\mathcal{R}(s,a)$ is the reward function, and $\gamma$ is the discount factor.
-The goal of RL~\cite{sutton1998introduction} is to maximize the expected reward with A stochastic policy $\pi(a\vert s)$.
-Occupancy measure $\rho_\pi$~\cite{Puterman:1994:MDP:528623} is a density measure of the state-action tuple on policy $\pi$ as shown below:
+We perform imitation learning using the translated demonstrations.
+Instead of using behavior cloning, we adopt imitation learning algorithms that incorporate the demonstrations into RL.

+\textbf{Background.} We consider the Markov Decision Process (MDP) represented by $\langle S, A, P, R,\gamma\rangle$, where $S$ and $A$ are state and action space, $P(s_{t+1}\vert s_t,a_t)$ is the transition density of state $s_{t+1}$ at step $t+1$ given action $a_t$. $R(s,a)$ is the reward function, and $\gamma$ is the discount factor.
+The goal of RL is to maximize the expected reward under policy $\pi(a\vert s)$.
+We incorporate RL with imitation learning.
+Given trajectories $\{(s_i,a_i)\}_{i=1}^n$ from demonstrations $\pi_\mathrm{D}$, we optimize the agent policy $\pi_\theta$ with $\{(s_i,a_i)\}_{i=1}^n$ and reward $R$.
+We evaluate imitation learning under two settings: state-action imitation and state-only imitation.
+All methods utilize both demonstrations and reward to learn the dexterous manipulation tasks.
-where $\Pr(s_t=s\vert \pi)$ is the probability density of state $s$ at time step $t$ following policy $\pi$.
-The occupancy measure plays an important role in IL literature because of its one-to-one correspondence with the policy.
-The correspondence provides a possible direction to learning from demonstrations since the expert policy generating the given demonstration can be recovered by matching the distribution of the demonstrations.